 Companies that entered 2020 with crisis communication plans in place were able to adapt quickly to concurrent, unforeseen events, and put resources toward serving customers and supporting employees in new ways.
 Those without plans undoubtedly worked hard and fast to create them which, while effective, took precious time, money, and energy away from other areas of the business.
 Regardless of where your company falls, you’ve spent months living those plans.
-Now is the perfect time to reexamine the ones you have in place, determine your budget, gain leadership approval, and enter 2021 with the confidence that you are doing everything in your control to protect your business from the effects of a crisis:
+Now is the perfect time to reexamine the ones you have in place, determine your budget, gain leadership approval, and enter the next year with the confidence that you are doing everything in your control to protect your business from the effects of a crisis:

 - Financial: Companies can experience a direct loss in revenue, profit, stock price, and market capitalization, not to mention labor hours spent addressing the crisis and potential legal costs.